MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 Configure the way the client works with the Analytics Server, configure and view a wide range of reports using the Operations and Analytics Consoles.

 ## {{ site.data.keys.mf_analytics_console_full}}
-From the {{ site.data.keys.mf_analytics_console_short}}, view and configure the Analytics reports.
+From the {{ site.data.keys.mf_analytics_console }}, view and configure the Analytics reports.
 Manage alerts and view client logs.

 You can open the {{ site.data.keys.mf_analytics_console_short}} from the {{ site.data.keys.mf_console }} by clicking the  **Analytics Console**  link in the top-right navigation bar.